 OmniFocus 2.6 for Mac and OmniFocus 2.15 for iOS introduced a new sync format, which offers stronger security and faster sync, and paves the way for future features.
-Your data is now encrypted before it ever leaves your device so that it’s encrypted on the server itself.
-All encryption and decryption happens locally, so your data is always encrypted end-to-end and the server you sync with never has access to your encryption key.
+Your data is now encrypted as it leaves your device so that it’s encrypted on the server itself.
+All encryption and decryption happens locally, so your data is always encrypted end-to-end and the server you sync with never has access to your encryption passphrase.

 How do I start using the new database format?